zzzprojects/learn-orm/tutorials/net-core-2-x/new-cli-commands.md

 dotnet watch -- --verbose build
 ```

- - The `--` option that precedes the `--verbose` option delimits the options passed directly to the `dotnet watch` command from the arguments that are passed to the child dotnet process.
+ - The `--` option that precedes the `--verbose` option delimits the options passed directly to the `dotnet watch` command from the arguments passed to the child dotnet process.
  - Without the `--` option, the `--verbose` option applies to the `dotnet watch` command, not the `dotnet build` command.